 Now Baker Home Energy starts off with this rift.

 There are a number of reasons to install solar panels.
-Bottom line, it is a good decision.
+The bottom line, it is a good decision.
 There are also a number of reasons now is the best time to make the switch.
 You’ve probably noticed that electricity rates are always rising.
 Maybe you’ve heard of the Federal Investment Tax Credit?
 Because then maybe you’ve even heard the ITC is expiring in 2021.

 Yet you also have heard the term Net Energy Metering before.
-However you don’t know what that means.
+However, you don’t know what that means.
 Read on to find out and to learn about the top 6 reasons you should not wait any longer to go solar.

 For many people, the ITC alone is the reason not to wait to go solar.
 The ITC is an IRS program.
 All where 30% of the total cost of your solar project is returned to you in the form of a dollar-to-dollar tax credit.
 Not cash.

 So for example, if you install solar panels and it costs $30,000.
 Then you will owe $9,000 less in federal taxes.
 It is the government’s way of paying for 30% of your system.

 It gets even better because not only can you apply the cost of your panels and components.
 No ‘o no!
 However also but any other work you paid for can be applied as well, such as roof work and construction.
 Home batteries too!

 However and it basically went away.
 So I did install solar panels.
 I do have the tax liability to apply most of the entire ITC.
 Especially to my taxes the first year.
 However I’ll be able to carry over the remainder to subsequent years.
 That’s for every year the ITC program is in existence.

 It is suggested you speak to your tax professional to understand exactly what impact the solar panels and their investment tax credit.
 All that is now extinct for new solar except in your State.
 So you will have on your tax situation.